arianseyedi/python-envmanager/README.md

 Envmanager is a reliable tool to validate and parse environment variables by providing a typing schema, in the most efficient way.

+- [x] Validate and parse (or cast) your environment variables on the fly
+- [x] Scope variables to the right environment (Prod, Dev, Staging, ...) all in one place.
+- [x] Ensure no collisions between separate environment variable files

 Here is how you would use this library:

 1 - Define your schema as an enum or dictionary.